What does dental veneer treatment involve?

-Once the porcelain veneers arrive back at our dental clinic you will be required to come back in for a follow-up appointment where the tooth (or teeth) will be prepared and the porcelain veneers set into place.
-This process involves about a millimetre of tooth enamel being removed, allowing the dental cement and veneer to adhere to the tooth.
-Porcelain veneers mimic the colour of your natural teeth, which results in discrete coverage.
+Once the porcelain veneers arrive back at our dental clinic, you will be required to come back in for a follow-up appointment where the tooth (or teeth) will be prepared and the porcelain veneers set into place.
+This process involves a thin layer (about a millimetre) of tooth enamel being removed, allowing the dental cement to adhere to the tooth.
+There are various types of veneer materials available, including composite resin veneers, temporary veneers and the most commonly used veneers, porcelain veneers.
+They are natural tooth coloured, resulting in discrete coverage.
 Once applied, porcelain veneers have the ability to effectively conceal a vast range of dental flaws.

 Are veneers suitable for me?

-It is recommended you book an appointment with us so we can discuss with you in depth the results you are wishing to achieve.
+It is recommended that you book an appointment with us so that we can discuss with you in depth the results you are wishing to achieve.
 In some cases, we may be able to recommend alternative choices that may be more suitable for your requirements.

 Are porcelain veneers permanent?

-Yes, they are a permanent treatment.
+With that said, however, they are irreversible.
 The dentist will usually need to remove a layer of enamel from the tooth before attaching the porcelain veneer, to ensure a solid base and to ensure a natural looking result.
 This might mean that the tooth is slightly weakened, or the shape is different, and your old smile may not look the same.

 How can I whiten porcelain veneers?